dennykorsukewitz/VSCode-Znuny/README.md

 The GitHub API is limited to 60 requests per hour for non authorized requests.
 If you need more requests, please create an issue on the use of credentials.

+The following steps are performed one after the other.

+**1. Znuny - Customizer (1/5):** Fetching GitHub repositories.

+    function allows you to search for GitHub owners or GitHub repositories.
+    The search results (owner/repository) are then displayed.

+**2. Znuny - Customizer (2/5):** Fetching branches.

+    After selecting the repository, all possible branches are displayed.

+**3. Znuny - Customizer (3/5):** Fetching files.

+    After that, select the desired file.

+**4. Znuny - Customizer (4/5):** Fetching destination folder.

+    Finally, the destination folder must be selected.

+**5. Znuny - Customizer (5/5):** Added file.

+    `Hocus Pocus` - The file was created at the desired location.

 #### Settings

 `Preferences -> Settings -> Extensions -> Znuny`